cseanburns/systems-librarianship/src/4b-installing-configuring-php.md

 > Again, be sure to replace the IP below with the IP address of your server and
 > be sure to use **http** and not **https**.

-You should see a page that provides system information about PHP, Apache2, and the server.
+You should see a page that provides system information about PHP, Apache, and the server.
 The top of the page should look like Figure 1 below:

 <figure>